Porter Moss: Early years

 Porter Moss was born June 10, 1910, in Cincinnati, Ohio.
 His mother is listed as Ida Calloway.
-Verdell Mathis, one of Moss's teammates on the Memphis Red Sox recalled, in an interview with The Cincinnati Enquire, that Moss was a college educated man.
+Verdell Mathis, one of Moss's teammates on the Memphis Red Sox recalled, in an interview with The Cincinnati Enquirer, that Moss was a college educated man.
 The first mention of Moss as a baseball pitcher in the Cincinnati newspaper is in 1933.

 Playing career

 Semi-pro

 In 1933, Porter Moss was a pitcher for the Goodyear Shoe Repair Team, a community Class A team which played against other local Cincinnati teams.
-Moss began to distinguish himself when on April 30, 1933, Moss struck out 15 batters in a game, but still lost the game.
+Moss began to distinguish himself when on April 30, 1933, he struck out 15 batters in a game, but still lost the game.
 A week later, Moss again struck out 15 batters in a game.
-A July 10 article in the Cincinnati Enquirer recounts that the current Class A League champions, the White Sox, played the Goodyear Shoe Repair team.
+A July 10 article in The Cincinnati Enquirer recounts that the current Class A League champions, the White Sox, played the Goodyear Shoe Repair team.
 According to the Enquirer the White Sox pitcher Rogers and Moss “...engaged in a thrilling pitchers’ duel.”
 Moss struck out nine batters and Rogers retired thirteen.